sherpa/sherpa/README.md

     $ git clone https://github.com/sherpa/sherpa
     $ cd sherpa

-The most stable code is available through the 4.8.1 tag.
+The most stable code is available through the 4.8.2 tag.
 The main development code, which is unstable, is available in the `master` branch.
 New features and bug fixes or other, even less stable versions of the code may be available in other branches.

-The master branch supports both Python 2.7 and Python 3.5 but the 4.8.1 tag is only compatible with Python 2.7.
+The master branch supports both Python 2.7 and Python 3.5 *4.8.2 tag).
+Note the 4.8.1 tag is only compatible with Python 2.7.

 ### 2c.
 Build Sherpa